Today's Articles

 Joe Walcott

 *Joe Walcott was born on this date in 1873.
-He was a Black boxer.
+He was an Afro Barbadian boxer.

 From Barbados, British West Indies, he came to the United States in 1887 and fought in and out of Boston, Massachusetts.
 At 5-1 1/2 and 133-148 pounds, he was a short, squat fighter with long arms and an extremely powerful punch; he was also quick and durable.

-Managed by Tom O’Rourke, Walcott was one of the greatest "pound for pound" fighters in boxing history and fought men weighing from lightweight to heavyweight during his career.
+Managed by Tom O’Rourke, Walcott was one of the greatest "pound-for-pound" fighters in boxing history.
+During his career, he fought men weighing from lightweight to heavyweight.

 Many sports writers rank Walcott as the #1 all-time Welterweight.
 He was elected to the Ring Boxing Hall of Fame in 1955 and the International Boxing Hall of Fame in 1991.